How to build a complaint management system

 First, let's clarify the regulatory definition of a complaint.

-There are slightly different definitions by each regulatory authority (ISO, FDA, etc.) and for each class, but proposed harmonization is in the works for FDA and ISO.
+There are slightly different definitions for key regulatory authorities - but proposed harmonization is in the works for the FDA and ISO.

 What is a complaint?